 The Wizarding World of Harry Potter – Diagon Alley

-The Leaky Cauldron is a step-up from a traditional quick-service restaurant, open for breakfast, lunch, and dinner, and serving traditional British fare.
-The restaurant uses an ordering and food delivery system that no other Universal quick-service location offers: after placing your order at one of the seven registers, you will be handed your beverages and a numbered candlestick.
-A Team Member will then ask for your party size and will escort you to an appropriately-sized table.
+The Leaky Cauldron is a step up from a traditional quick-service restaurant, open for breakfast, lunch, and dinner, and serving traditional British fare.
+The restaurant uses an ordering and food-delivery system that no other Universal quick-service location offers: after placing your order at one of the seven registers, you will be handed your beverages and a numbered candlestick.
+A team member will then ask for the number of your party and will escort you to an appropriately-sized table.
 Once your food is ready, it will be delivered to your table, thanks to the candlestick.

 Entrees are $9 to $15 per person.
 The Ploughman’s Platter serves two at $19.99.

 Traditional English Breakfast (farm-fresh eggs, sausage links, black pudding, English bacon, baked beans, grilled tomato, sauteed mushrooms, and breakfast potatoes)